nareshbhatia/react-takeout-exercise/README.md

 contains the visual design for the React Takeout application.
 You will have to create an account with Figma to be able to inspect the CSS values.

+At a very high-level the interface is divided into two parts:

+1. The left-hand side shows the menu of available items.
+2. The right-hand side shows the current state of the order.

+The UI is expected to stretch to the full width of the browser window, with the right-hand side remaining fixed at a width of 400px.
+The menu item cards should stretch to cover the full space available on the left-hand side.

+The heights of the two sides should stretch to the full height of the browser window.
+Do not fix them to any hard coded number.
+If the window is too short for the content to fit, the two sides should scroll independently to show the full content.

 ## Technical Design

 Before we jump into implementation, let's create a plan of attack.
 The diagram